Completing Form T776, Statement of Real Estate Rentals

 Enter the amount of deductible expenses you have as a co-owner that you did not deduct elsewhere on Form T776, Statement of Real Estate Rentals.

-A recapture of capital cost allowance (CCA) can occur when the proceeds from the sale of depreciable rental property are more than the total of both:
+A recapture of capital cost allowance (CCA) can happen if the proceeds from the sale of depreciable rental property are more than the total of the following amounts:

 If you have a recapture of CCA (the amount in column 7 – UCC after additions and dispositions (column 2 plus column 3 minus column 5) of Area A is negative), enter it on this line.